Advent of Code 2015 - Day 4 - The Ideal Stocking Stuffer

 const part2 = (input: string): number => calcLowestNonce(input, 6);

-By-design this problem is computational-hard to produce and requires forms of brute-force to be solved.
-As such, there are no real optimisations that can be made - other than possibly designing a Hardware ASIC miner for AdventCoin!
+By design, this problem is computationally hard to produce and requires forms of brute force to be solved.
+As such, there are no real optimisations that can be made - other than possibly designing a hardware ASIC miner for AdventCoin!